Sunset Dunes: Name

 The park's name was selected following community engagement.
 The San Francisco Recreation & Parks Department initially received 4,200 name suggestions between March 1 and 16, 2025.
 These name suggestions were narrowed down to 3,200 potential names by Recreation & Parks Department staff members to eliminate inappropriate names.
 After a community meeting attended by 240 participants, 15 potential names that ensured "historical significance, connection to nature and geography, and iconic placemaking" were selected from the 3,200.
 A citywide survey was held from March 20 to April 2 to choose a name from the 15 potential names.
 The five finalists of this survey were Sunset Dunes, Playland Park, Great Parkway, Fogline, and Plover Parkway.
 The San Francisco Recreation and Park Commission selected Sunset Dunes as the park's name from a group of five finalists on April 9, 2025.

-Before receiving its name, the future park was referred to as Ocean Beach Park or Great Highway Park.

-Future

-In November 2024, San Francisco voters approved Proposition K with 55% choosing to move forward with a coastal park instead of maintaining a road.
-Since the park opening in April 2025, San Francisco Recreation and Parks Department has since initiated a Community Engagement Process to gather stakeholder feedback on the interim improvements and ideas for the future of park space going forward.
-The community engagement process, along with feasibility and technical studies, will support a Visioning and Planning Process, that will begin in 2026.
-This planning process is paid for in part by a one million dollar Resiliency Grant to plan the future of the coastal park space.

-Although many residents of the Sunset and Richmond District expressed concern that repurposing the roadway as a park may worsen traffic, in the time since the park opened, a study that collected local traffic data before and after the closure of the upper Great Highway showed that it led to minimal changes in commutes for drivers.
-Subsequent San Francisco Municipal Transportation Agency data and analysis also showed minimal changes in travel times for drivers and no changes to transit service travel times or service quality.
-Even so, local agencies are continuing to collect data and adress traffic and transit related issues across the Sunset District, should they arise.
+Wildlife

+Wildlife that live in the park and nearby beach include coyotes, the Botta’s pocket gopher, coyotes, long-tailed weasels, seagulls, the endangered Western snowy plover, ospreys and red-tailed hawks among others.